 In cases of default, the guidelines in effect at the time of filing the action will be used.
 The parties may agree to use either the guidelines in effect at the time of filing the action or those in effect at the time the order is entered.

 2018 - 2020 Child Support Calculator: On January 24, 2018, the Supreme Court adopted revisions to the Arizona Child Support Guidelines based in part on recent changes to state law increasing the minimum wage and new federal regulations.
 No updates or changes were made to the underlying Schedule of Basic Support Obligations.
-The 2018 child support guidelines will be effective for all child support orders, whether original orders or modifications of previous orders, entered after March 31, 2018, except in cases of default or as otherwise agreed upon by the parties.
+The 2018 child support guidelines are effective for all child support orders, whether original orders or modifications of previous orders, entered after March 31, 2018, except in cases of default or as otherwise agreed upon by the parties.
 (Arizona Guidelines and Administrative Order 2018-08).
 Note: For those who earn minimum wage in states other than Arizona, a new field has been added that will automatically calculate the self-support reserve amount.
 In 2020, the calculator was updated

 2017 Child Support Calculator: Section 15 (Self-Support Reserve Test) of the 2018 Child Support Guidelines, states that the self-support reserve shall be an amount equal to 80% of the monthly full-time earnings at the current state minimum wage at the time of the order.
 The minimum wage in 2017 was increased to $10 per hour, resulting in a self-support reserve of $1,386.
 This calculator is intended for minimum wages earned during the time period of January 1, 2017 to December 31, 2017, and it reflects a self-support reserve amount of $1,386.
 No updates or changes were made to the underlying Schedule of Basic Support Obligations since the 2015 child support quadrennial review.